2 Effect Size: Explanation and Guidelines

 Effect size is a simple idea that is finally gaining traction.
 It is just a set of statistics that describe the size of an effect.
 Effect size statistics are usually standardized, so a given effect size statistic can be compared directly with that same type of effect size statistic from other analyses—or even from other studies that sample the same or similar populations.

 The effect being measured can be either a difference (such as the difference between an experimental-group and a control-group mean, or the difference in number of events between groups) or an association (like the correlation between two variables).
 Different effect size statistics are computed in different ways; this means that we cannot usually directly compare one effect size statistic to an other type of effect size statistic.
-We can, though, still can compare the same statistic from one analysis/sample to that same statistic from an other analysis/sample.
-In addition, as noted in Section 2.3, below, we can also often convert between effect size statistics if we need to.
+However, the same type of effect size can be compared across different analyses or studies, and in many cases, effect size measures can be converted from one form to another (see Section 2.3).

 Effect sizes are descriptive statistics.
 For measures of the size of an association (like a correlation), an effect size statistic may assume a linear relationship1, but they don’t assume, e.g., that the population is normally distributed.
 Since they make few assumptions, effect size statistics are inherently robust.